renaissance-publishing/renaissance/content/chapters/13-wealth-income-and-lifestyles.md

 ### Trade Goods

-Tade goods work much like wealth dots; they have an associated *wealth level,* and can be used in place of a (full) wealth dot in the rules for purchasing items above.
+Trade goods work much like wealth dots; they have an associated *wealth level,* and can be used in place of a (full) wealth dot in the rules for purchasing items above.
-However, trade goods *cannot* be depleted; instead, you spend them, and they're gone.
+However, trade goods *cannot* be depleted; instead, you *spend* them, and once you do, they're gone.

 Creating a *trade good* requires converting some of your various assets into portable valuables—currencies, valuable commodities, gems and jewelry, and the like.
-This requires some time, as given by the table below, and that you deplete a wealth dot of the same level as the trade good that you're producing.
+This requires some time (see the table below), and that you deplete a wealth dot of the same level as the trade good that you're producing.

-The process can also be reversed: a trade good can be consumed to refresh a depleted wealth dot; this takes the same time as producing a trade good of the same level.
+The process can also be reversed: a trade good can be *spent* to refresh a depleted wealth dot; this takes the same time as producing a trade good of the same level.

 | Level | Time |
 | ----- | ---- |